railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 *  *Overdue payments* : generate followup letters for overdue payments from partners.
 Each letter is printed in the language of the partner or, by default, in English.

-Certain actions can be started by the following buttons in the  *Actions*  section of the toolbar:
+Certain actions can be started by the following buttons in the :guilabel:`Actions` section of the toolbar:

-*  *Company Architecture* : opens a window showing the partners and their children in a hierarchical structure.
+*  :guilabel:`Company Architecture` : opens a window showing the partners and their children in a hierarchical structure.

-*  *Send SMS* : enables you to send an SMS to selected partners.
+*  :guilabel:`Send SMS` : enables you to send an SMS to selected partners.
 This system uses the bulk SMS facilities of the Clickatell® company http://clickatell.com.

-*  *Mass Mailing* : enables you to send an email to a selection of partners.
+*  :guilabel:`Mass Mailing` : enables you to send an email to a selection of partners.

 .. index::
   single: Right Actions